marschall/getrandom-provider/README.md

 * uses syscall, does not depend on glibc wrapper
 * tries to use stack allocation rather than allocation on the C heap
-* is marked as thread safe so concurrent access through `SecureRandom` will not synchronize in Java 9 and later, but there seems to be a kernel lock on /dev/urandom so you will likely not get additional parallelism
+* is marked as thread safe so concurrent access through `SecureRandom` will not synchronize in Java 9 and later, however there seems to be a kernel lock on /dev/urandom so you will likely not get additional parallelism
-* unlike the `NativePRNG` variants does not use a file handle
+* unlike the `NativePRNG` variants
+  * does not use a file handle
-* unlike the `NativePRNG` variants does not have a global lock, but see comments on the kernel lock above
+  * does not have a global lock, but see comments on the kernel lock above
-* unlike the `NativePRNG` variants does not additionally mix with SHA-1
+  * does not additionally mix with `SHA1PRNG`
-* unlike the `NativePRNG` variants blocks until the urandom source has been initialized
+  * blocks until the urandom source has been initialized
-* unlike the `NativePRNG` variants zeros out native memory
+  * zeros out native memory
 * supports the ServiceLoader mechanism
 * is a Java 9 module but works on Java 8
 * no dependencies outside the `java.base` module